Policy: Radiation safety

-- Providing advice on radiation safety matters to maintain a high standard of radiation safety;
+- Providing advice on matters related to radiation safety and to maintain a high standard of radiation safety

-- Assisting with regulatory and licensing matters, specially maintaining Source Inventory Workbook (SIWB);
+- assisting with regulatory and licensing matters, specially maintaining the Source Inventory Workbook (SIWB).

-- Ensuring a system of personal radiation monitoring is in place and used correctly with the results are available to radiation workers, when requested;
+- ensuring a system of personal radiation monitoring is in place and used correctly and the results are available to radiation workers when requested

-- Assessing and providing advice on potential radiation exposures;
+- assessing and providing advice on potential exposures to radiation

-- Facilitating the reporting of radiation incidents, exposures, or hazards within their jurisdiction; and
+- facilitating reporting of radiation incidents, exposures, or hazards within their jurisdiction

-- Assisting in the investigation of any incident or dangerous occurrence within their jurisdiction.
+- assisting with the investigation of any incident or dangerous occurrence within their jurisdiction.

-- Staff, students, contractors and visitors are responsible for ensuring that their actions or omissions do not create or increase a risk to the health and safety of themselves or others.
+- Staff, students, contractors and visitors are responsible for ensuring that their actions or omissions do not generate or increase a risk to the health and safety of themselves or others.
 They must:

-- Report any incidents, exposures, hazards or WHS concerns within the workplace immediately to supervisor, RSO or HSRs.
+- report incidents, exposures, hazards or WHS concerns within the workplace immediately to supervisor, RSOs or HSRs.

 - Source and Facilities ARPANSA Licence Conditions.